-This was calculated based on the gross less net best estimate liabilities, where the net claims liabilities have been derived based on netting down ratios (for example net to gross premiums / paid or incurred claims) and allowance for an additional reinsurance cash flows.
-An allowance for the reinsurers default has been included.
+This was calculated based on the gross less net best estimate liabilities, where the net claims liabilities have been derived based on the reinsurance share of future expected claims recoverable and allowance for an additional reinsurance cash flows.
+An allowance for the reinsurers' default has been included.